jiyamathias/metamap/README.md

 - ## ArgentinaRENAPER
 ArgentinaRENAPER verify a user's DNI (Documento Nacional de Identidad) number and identity.

 NOTE: Use the ArgentinaDNI() to validate the submitted DNI card.

+This method takes in the ArgentinaRENAPERRequest{} struct as a parameter.
 ### Use this object payload to implement the ArgentinaRENAPER() method
 ```go
 type ArgentinaRENAPERRequest struct {